 The walking safari is a specialised activity designed to give guests a more in-depth look at the bush they are traversing.
 The detail in the trees, tracks, and smaller animals provide another dimension to a regular safari.

 This is a camp that blends naturally into its surroundings and is constructed from a lot of wood, clay and thatch.

-Any number of the big five can wander around the periphery of camp, while nocturnal creatures like honey badgers, porcupines and hyenas visit the camp at night.
-There's an unobtrusive, small elephant fence surrounding camp.
+There's an unobtrusive, small elephant fence surrounding camp, which adds a level of safety to our child-friendly camp.
+Any number of the big five can wander around the periphery of camp, while nocturnal creatures like honey badgers, porcupines and hyenas are also regular visitors.